ceph/ceph/doc/control.rst

 Sends a scrub command to osdN.
 To send the command to all osds, use ``*``.
 TODO: what does this actually do ::

+	$ ceph osd deep-scrub N

+Sends a deep scrub command to osdN.
+A deep scrub compares both the metadata and the contents of objects between replicas.

 	$ ceph osd repair N

 Sends a repair command to osdN.
 To send the command to all osds, use ``*``.